rafat17/Dice-Roller-Game/README.md

 - Initially you can input the target game score within the "SCORE" input tag
 - The game has 2 players, playing in rounds
-- In each turn, a player rolls a dice as many times as he whishes.
-Each result get added to his ROUND score
+- In each turn, a player rolls a dice as many times as he wishes.
+Each result gets added to his ROUND score
-- BUT, if the player rolls a 1, all his ROUND score gets lost.
+- BUT, if the player rolls a 1, all of his ROUND score gets lost.
 After that, it's the next player's turn
-- The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
+- The player can choose to 'Hold', which means that his ROUND score gets added to his GL0BAL score.
 After that, it's the next player's turn
-- The first player to reach the target game points on GLOBAL score wins the game
+- The first player to reach the target game points on the GLOBAL score wins.